All of our content is written by humans, not robots. Learn More

 Sketchy URLs

 For anyone who still needs to hear it: never click on a link if you don’t recognize the sender or can’t verify that it comes from a trusted source.
+That tip alone will keep you safe from most online scams.
 Phishing is still one of the most popular internet scam techniques and comes in various forms, like these:

 1. Emails: These phishing emails aren’t like the kind from 20 years ago, where a randomized email address would send you a 200-character link to a “free cruise.”
 The more successful phishing emails you might encounter do a great job of impersonating account providers like Google, Amazon, or Apple, telling you to update your password or account bio.